matt-whitfield/mattsWebSite/src/content/blog/what-i-learned-redesigning-my-own-website.md

 ---
-title: What I Learned from Redesigning My Own Website
+title: What I Learned Redesigning My Own Website
 description: Redesigning my personal website taught me hard lessons about UX, visual design, and development.
 In this post, I share what went wrong, what worked, and how it’s reshaped my client work.
 Perfect for designers, freelancers, and business owners planning a website revamp.
 publishDate: 2025-07-28
 category: Web Design